2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 ### Basic Operations

 The `defaultpeggedassetname` parameter applies a label to the default asset.
 Without this setting, the default asset will be automatically named `bitcoin`.
-In previous sections, when we sent assets that we had issued ourselves to another node, we had to specify either the asset's hex code or the locally applied asset label to inform Elements of the specific asset we were sending.
+In previous sections, when we sent assets that we had issued ourselves to another node, we had to specify either the asset's hex code or the locally applied asset label to inform Elements of the specific asset being sent.
 Since `defaultpeggedassetname` applies across all nodes, we do not need to specify its name when sending it, even though its name is not `bitcoin`.
 Every function that would have sent `bitcoin` before by default will now send whatever you choose to label the default asset as.

 So sending 10 of the new default assets to an address is as simple as: